| The Jews

 for the rebuilding of the Temple.
 This prayer is a

 formal part of the thrice daily Jewish prayer services.
+A few,

 very small, Jewish groups support constructing a Third